It’s not just about pigment

 A fear has built up amongst many who are vaguely familiar with SMP treatment, this is the fear of a blue head.
 A worry that the pigment they’ve had will change colour over time and become blue.

 It’s a rational fear in some respects, nothing would look less natural than walking around with a blue tinge to the scalp.
 This said it is fairly rare.
 It occurs as a result of two factors, poor quality pigment and haphazard technique.
 If the pigment is cheap it could turn blue but it is far more likely to happen if the person applying it does so in an unprofessional way.
 The ‘blue effect’ occurs as a result of heavy pressure which instead of leaving a clean follicle-effect placement goes too deep and results in a ‘pooling’ or spreading.

-This has never happened to anyone treated by either Paul or Simon and that is important.
-Their standards, technique and professionalism are second to none.
+This has never happened to anyone treated by us and that is important.
+Our standards, technique and professionalism are second to none.
 If you take the risk and go with an un-named practitioner, a cheap offer or a vague promise you are in danger of receiving treatment that is, at best, less than perfect.
 At worst it could be a tragedy.
 Are you willing to play Russian roulette with your scalp?

 It’s not just about price and pigment, other factors are far more important.
 Technique, skill, experience, needle-size and practitioner – these are the things you should be concerned about.
 It’s a treatment that can change your life.
 Make sure it’s a positive change, choose Brandwood.

 A typical full hair loss treatment will include 3 clinical sessions and all Brandwood Clinic treatments come with a comprehensive 24 MONTH GUARANTEE.

 To avoid disappointment book your free no-obligation consultation now!